Last updated: May 5, 2026

 In Minnesota, family caregiver pay usually does not start with a simple online sign-up.
 It usually starts with a MnCHOICES assessment, then service authorization, then worker setup.
 After that, a provider agency or a financial management services company handles payroll.

 That means your daughter, son, spouse, or other relative is not paid just because they are already helping.
-The older adult must qualify for the program, the service must be approved, and the family member must fit the worker rules for that program.
+The older adult must qualify for the program.
+The service must be approved.
+The family member must also fit the worker rules for that program.

 It also means many older articles are now outdated.
-Minnesota started CFSS on October 1, 2024 to replace PCA and the Consumer Support Grant over time.
-If you are reading a page that still treats PCA or CSG as the main long-term path for new applicants, slow down and double-check it.
+Minnesota started CFSS on October 1, 2024, to replace Personal Care Assistance (PCA) and the Consumer Support Grant (CSG) over time.
+If a page still treats PCA or CSG as the main long-term path for new applicants, slow down and double-check it.

 Pay also varies.
 There is not one statewide “family caregiver rate” for Minnesota seniors.
 In CFSS, pay differs by service model and worker experience.
 In CDCS, pay comes out of an approved budget and community support plan.
-The state’s own compensation page says CFSS and CDCS rate information is still being added, which is one more reason to get the current number from the provider agency, FMS company, or support planner before you count on a wage.
+Before you count on a wage, ask the provider agency, financial management services company, or support planner for the current rate in writing.

 Quick facts